I hope we keep in touch as you journey through

 Hello my friend Janusz,

-was going to be a tremendous, hands-on session.
+going to be a tremendous, hands-on session.
 And it was!
-Your personable approach, knowledge (and a lot of patience!)
+Your personable approach, knowledge (and a lot of patience!) made it a

-made it a very rewarding and important learning experience for me.
-Eager to utilize everything I learned during the two-day
+very rewarding and important learning experience for me.
+Eager to utilize everything I learned during the two-day seminar, I'm already

-seminar, I'm already implementing many of these fabulous techniques.
-But the most interesting phenomenon of all, is I am now
+implementing many of these fabulous techniques.
+But the most interesting phenomenon of all, is I am now looking a everything

 All the best and many thanks to you.

 I learned right away that what I have been doing until now has been adequate.
 That is no longer acceptable.
 Shot again today utilizing